 In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014, was adopted.
-The Clinical Trials Regulation was published on June 16, 2014 but is not expected to apply until later in 2019.
+The Clinical Trials Regulation was published on June 16, 2014 but has not yet become effective.
 The Clinical Trials Regulation will be directly applicable in all the EU Member States, repealing the current Clinical Trials Directive 2001/20/EC and replacing any national legislation that was put in place to implement the Directive.
 Conduct of all clinical trials performed in the EU will continue to be bound by currently applicable provisions until the new Clinical Trials Regulation becomes applicable.
 The extent to which ongoing clinical trials will be governed by the Clinical Trials Regulation will depend on when the Clinical Trials Regulation becomes applicable and on the duration of the individual clinical trial.
 If a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation becomes applicable the Clinical Trials Regulation will at that time begin to apply to the clinical trial.